franko/gsl-shell/doc/user-manual/graphics.rst

    .. method:: curve3(x_ctrl, y_ctrl, x, y)

       Add a conic bezier curve up to (x, y) with a single control point.
-The curve will be dislayed as such only if a 'curve' :ref:`graphical transformation <graphics-transforms>` is used in the transformations pipeline.
+The curve will be displayed as such only if a 'curve' :ref:`graphical transformation <graphics-transforms>` is used in the transformations pipeline.

    .. method:: curve4(x1_ctrl, y1_ctrl, x2_ctrl, y2_ctrl, x, y)